Creative writing, descriptive language and curse words do not automatically make a review good

 Holy snap.
 Wii gets itself some RPG pron.

 For Nintendo fans, this is a moment for much rejoicing.
 Previous Nintendo consoles (N64-era and up) have had very little RPG support, with many RPG fans jumping ship to Nintendo’s rival, the Playstation.
 By bringing on-board one of the premier Japanese RPG developers, Nintendo is poised to take back the RPG crown that it lost after the SNES days.
-Monolith Soft is currently working on Disaster: Day of Crisis for the Wii, but one has to think (and hope) that they will revisit their RPG-powerhouses, the Xenosaga or Baten Kaitos series at some point. → I’m gonna take you for a read.
+Monolith Soft is currently working on Disaster: Day of Crisis for the Wii, but one has to think (and hope) that they will revisit their RPG-powerhouses, the Xenosaga or Baten Kaitos series at some point. → All I want for Christmas is my PSP.

 Weekly News We Care About Wrap Up – 4.27.07